-The proposed changes were reviewed by the ECAC at the January 14, 2021 meeting.
-The ECAC voted unanimously to endorse the changes to the CTFP Guidelines and recommended Board approval to issue the fiscal year (FY) 2021 ECP Tier 1 call.
-A summary of proposed modifications is provided below.
+These revisions will allow for a slight increase in funding capacity over previous years' calls as well as provide flexibility for funding recipients in executing their construction contracts upon completion of a letter agreement.
+The proposed changes were reviewed by the ECAC at the February 10, 2022, meeting.
+The ECAC voted unanimously to endorse the changes to the guidelines and recommended Board approval to issue the 2022 ECP Tier 1 call.